 So why now, when the danger is more pressing than ever before, have Christian leaders abandoned their flocks to the brutal mohamedan onslaught?

-Remembering how the tenure of Pope Benedict was unusually terminated, especially after the fuss surrounding his Regensburg lecture, we may speculate whether his poor health were the only reason for his early retirement, and many theories have been forwarded about the subsequent change of Papal direction.
+Remembering how the tenure of Pope Benedict was unusually terminated, especially after the fuss surrounding his Regensburg lecture, we may speculate whether poor health were the real or only reason for his early retirement, and many theories have been forwarded about the subsequent change of Papal direction.

-These range from dementia and cowardice, to his secret conversion to islam and pacts with the devil, and this clip (with over 2 million views) seems to add weight to this last conjecture.
+These range from dementia and cowardice, to his secret conversion to islam and pacts with the devil, and this clip seems to add weight to this last conjecture.

 In it we see what appears to be an incantation to Lucifer, vowing allegiance and declaring him God, and father of Jesus.

 - Before we get too upset by this, let’s take a look at the name, which is not necessarily satanic, it simply means "bringing light", derived from Latin lux "light" and ferre "to bring".

 - There were even a couple of 4th Century bishops who bore the name before it’s modern, more sinister association.
 See Lucifer of Sienna and Lucifer of Cagliari